rqlite/rqlite/doc/CLUSTER_MGMT.md

 ```bash
 host2:$ rqlited -http host2:4001 -raft host2:4002 -join http://host1:4001 ~/node
 ```
 _If a node receives a join request, and that node is not actually the leader of the cluster, the receiving node will automatically redirect the requesting node to the leader node.
-As a result a node can actually join a cluster by contacting any node in the cluster._
+As a result a node can actually join a cluster by contacting any node in the cluster.
+You can also specify multiple join addresses, and the node will try each address until joining is successful._

 Once executed you now have a cluster of two nodes.
 Of course, for fault-tolerance you need a 3-node cluster, so launch a third node like so on _host3_:
 ```bash